casiojapi/online-shop/README.md

 + Clone/Download the repository.

-+ Open MySql (port:3306)
++ Open MySql (port: 3306)

- -- _if you have to use another port, change "spring.datasource.url=" on application properties to point to the desired port_.
+ _if you have to use another port, change "spring.datasource.url=" on application properties to point to the desired port_.

+**
-(this is just for making sure you can compile the project, then we will use docker to build the proper MySql-db container and the properties for the db url will update automatically)
+_(this is just for making sure you can compile the project, then we will use docker to build the proper MySql-db container and the properties for the db url will update automatically)_ **

 + Open the terminal and generate the executable .jar file for the application using Maven.